Let me start by offering you a warm welcome.

 I should point out that things started progressing much quicker once I discovered the training videos and tutorials which were a great help.

 You can try Sharefaith using their demo site.
-The premium plan costs $41 per month (no setup fee).
+The premium plan costs $45 per month if you pay for a year or upfront of $50 month-to-month (no setup fee).
 Some features mentioned above are separate to this plan.

 Option 4.
 Wix For Churches